JitenShahani/ShirtsApi-ArchitecturalDocs/Docs/ShirtsApi.md

 }
 ```

-🧠 **Purpose**: Catches any unhandled error during an update and returns a structured error response instead of crashing the pipeline.
+🧠 **Purpose**: Detects and gracefully handles rare race conditions where the shirt targeted for update is deleted during the request lifecycle.
+Returns a structured 404 Not Found response instead of allowing a generic exception to propagate.

 ### ✅ JWTAuthTokenFilterAttribute.cs